Henry Cavill

-Cavill began his career with roles in the feature adaptations of The Count of Monte Cristo (2002) and I Capture the Castle (2003).
-He later portrayed supporting roles in several television series, including BBC's The Inspector Lynley Mysteries, ITV's Midsomer Murders, and Showtime's The Tudors.
-He has since appeared in other films, such as Tristan & Isolde (2006), Stardust (2007), and Immortals (2011).
-Following his international breakthrough as Superman, he has starred in the spy films The Man from U.N.C.L.E.
-(2015) and Mission: Impossible – Fallout (2018).
+Henry William Dalgliesh Cavill (/'kævəl/ KAV-əl; born 5 May 1983) is a British actor.
+He gained wide recognition for portraying Superman in the DC Extended Universe, beginning with the film Man of Steel (2013) and reprising the role in Batman v Superman: Dawn of Justice (2016) and Justice League (2017), in addition to uncredited cameo appearances in Black Adam (2022) and The Flash (2023).

+Cavill made his television debut in 2002 with a role on The Inspector Lynley Mysteries.
+He then played Charles Brandon in the Showtime series The Tudors (2007–2010), which earned him critical acclaim.
+He has since starred as Geralt of Rivia in Netflix's The Witcher (2019–2023).

+Cavill began his film career with a role in Laguna, later starred in Immortals (2011), the spy films The Man from U.N.C.L.E.
+(2015), Mission: Impossible – Fallout (2018), and as Sherlock Holmes in the Enola Holmes film series (2020–present), Argylle (2024), and The Ministry of Ungentlemanly Warfare (2024).

 Early life

-Cavill was born on 5 May 1983, the fourth of five boys in a Roman Catholic family in Saint Helier, Jersey, in the Channel Islands.
-His Jersey-born mother, Marianne Dalgliesh, is of Scottish, English and Irish heritage and worked as a secretary in a bank.
+Cavill was born on 5 May 1983, fourth of five boys in a Catholic family in Saint Helier, Jersey, in the Channel Islands.
+His Jersey-born mother, Marianne (Dalgliesh), is of Scottish, English and Irish heritage and worked as a secretary in a bank.
 His father, Colin Cavill, was born in Chester, England and is a former stockbroker.
 He was educated at St Michael's Preparatory School in Saint Saviour, Jersey, before attending Stowe School in Stowe, Buckinghamshire.

 At Stowe, Cavill was active in both sport and drama.
-He portrayed a member of the T-Birds in a 1999 school production of Grease and took the lead role in a performance of Dogg's Hamlet, which was made by his own Grafton house as their submission for an inter-school drama festival.
+He portrayed a member of the T-Birds in a 1999 school production of Grease and took the lead role in a performance of Dogg's Hamlet, which was made by his own Grafton house as their submission for an intra-school drama festival.
 He played field hockey for the 1st XI and rugby for the 3rd XV.

 In 2000, while playing rugby, 16-year-old Cavill met actor Russell Crowe, who was shooting on location at Stowe for the film Proof of Life.
 The actor shared some acting tips and later sent a package to Cavill.
 The two actors later worked together on Man of Steel.